howanghk/homebridge-ewelink/README.md

 ### Groups

-You can group channels of multi-switch model to simulate another accessory instead of having each switch separately.
+You can group channels of multi-switch models to simulate another accessory instead of having each switch separately.
-Currently, only blind (WindowCovering) is supported.
+Currently only 'blind' (WindowCovering) is supported.

 #### Blind

 *(Tested with Sonoff Dual)*
-Simulate  dual motors blind, one to move up and other to move down, without start or end detector.
+Simulate dual motor blinds, one to move up and other to move down, without start or end detector.
-The duration of move is calculed from the up/down time.
+The duration of movement is calculed from the up/down time.
 Handle realtime response when setting position other than *Open* or *Close*.
-Also responding to event from API, so you can use Home or eWelink App and have up-to-date state.
+Also responds to events from API, so you can use Home or eWelink App and always have an up-to-date state.
-The device is automatically reconfigured to turn off all options (power-on response, inching, ...) including disable Interlock that is incompatible with the behavior of this group.
+The device is automatically reconfigured to turn off all options (power-on response, inching, etc) including disable interlock that is incompatible with the behaviour of this group.

 *To improve: 4 channels models can only use 2 channels, others will be disabled.*

 ##### Group configuration:

 * **type** : blind
-* **deviceId** : Device ID from eWelink app
+* **deviceId** : Device ID from eWeLink app
-* **relay_up**: Relay number for the UP motor
+* **relay_up**: Relay number for the up motor
-* **relay_down**: Relay number for the DOWN motor
+* **relay_down**: Relay number for the down motor
-* **time_up**: Total time in second from complete closing to full opening.
+* **time_up**: Total time in seconds to fully open blinds (from closed)
-* **time_down**: Total time in second from complete opening to full closing.
+* **time_down**: Total time in seconds to completely close blinds (from open)
 * **handle_api_changes**: In case you don't want group respond to eWeLink App changes.
 Default _true_.
 * Please refer to [homebridge-sonoff-stateful-blind](https://github.com/manolab/homebridge-sonoff-stateful-blinds#readme) project for explanations of the last two options.